 Creating tablature with tab

-First you use your word processor to create a plain ASCII text document
+First you use your word processor (something like notepad or vi that doesn't do any formatting) to create a plain ASCII text document

 with carriage returns in a special format like this: